-Also see our Staff code of conduct and grievance policies.
+Also see our Code of Conduct and grievance policies.

 SAFER RECRUITMENT

 We will prevent people who pose a risk of harm by adhering to statutory responsibilities and checking our staff using the Disclosure and Barring Service.
 We take proportionate decisions on whether to ask for any checks beyond what is required and ensure volunteers are appropriately supervised.
 We have written recruitment and selection policies and procedures in place and utilise information from The Safer Recruitment Consortium.